 4. Gone Girl (2014)

 Gillian Flynn owns Gone Girl, but Fincher gives it the atmosphere.
-Flynn wrote about a guy harassed by the media, Fincher made it into a satire on, media itself.
-Flynn gives us clues to find out who is actually missing, Fincher plays with our head and hair as we pulled them out in breathlessness.
+Flynn wrote about a guy harassed by the media, and Fincher made it into a satire on, media itself.
+Flynn gives us clues to find out who is actually missing, and Fincher plays with our head and hair as we pulled them out in breathlessness.
 If there is anything that made Gone Girl what it is, it will be Rosamund Pike.
 She puts on various costumes throughout the film and yet you never see through the blood that’s spilled.
 That’s the genius of Fincher, right there.
-He can make you laugh out hysterically even when there’s a dead body on a random bed, covered up in rushing blood.
-Fincher does a De Palma in Gone Girl and he does it with utter class and savvy style.
+He can make you laugh wildly even when there’s a dead body on a random bed, covered up in rushing blood.
+Fincher does a De Palma in Gone Girl, and he does it with utter class and savvy style.

 Also Related to David Fincher – Gone Girl [2014] Review: Our Quiet Secret